sailikhithk/Amazon-Clone-by-Sai/README.md

-# Amazon-Clone-by-Sai
+# Boought!!! an Amazon-Clone-by-Sai
 This ecommerce website is built on the top of the React.js, Express.js and Stripe payment gateway API.
 Has credit card validator functions implemented with live demo.

-** Note: ** This App is only for portfolio showcase and educative purposes.
+**Note:** This App is only for portfolio showcase and educative purposes.
 Not to be used for commercial purposes.

 ## Features
 1. Add products to Cart